Chincoteague pony: Pony penning and auction

+Herd management

 All of Chincoteague Island lies within Virginia state lines, while Assateague Island is split between two states—a larger northern portion in Maryland and the smaller southern section within Virginia.
 Two separate herds of ponies live on Assateague Island, separated by a fence that runs along the Maryland-Virginia state border.
 Though descended from the same original stock, the Maryland feral ponies are called "Assateague horses" and are maintained by the National Park Service.

-The Virginia feral ponies are called "Chincoteague ponies" and are owned by Chincoteague Volunteer Fire Department.
+The Virginia feral ponies are called "Chincoteague ponies", and are owned by Chincoteague Volunteer Fire Department.
 In 1943, the entire island was purchased by the federal government and divided into two protected areas, Assateague Island National Seashore in Maryland and Chincoteague National Wildlife Refuge in Virginia.
-The two herds lie under the jurisdiction of different governmental agencies, and different management strategies have been applied to each herd.
-The Maryland section of Assateague also contains Assateague State Park, state-owned land where the ponies are allowed to roam, although the state plays little or no part in their management.
+The Maryland section of Assateague also contains Assateague State Park, where the ponies are allowed to roam, and the state plays little part in their management, besides immunocontraception.

 The feral ponies in both herds separate themselves into small bands, with most consisting of a stallion, several mares and their foals.
 Ponies on Assateague have a diet that consists mainly of cordgrass, a coarse grass that grows in salt marshes, which makes up around 80 percent of their food.
 This diet is supplemented by other vegetation such as rose hips, bayberry, greenbriar, American beach grass, seaweed and poison ivy.
 Chincoteague ponies require up to twice as much water as most horses require due to the saltiness of their diet.
 The increased amount of water that they drink contributes to many ponies appearing to be bloated or fat.